General hydrodynamic features of elastoviscoplastic fluid flows through randomised porous media: Results

 An increase in the Bingham number from $Bn=0$ to $Bn=500$ results in a more confined flow or ``channelisation" which is well-documented before in the yield-stress fluids literature \cite{talon2013determination,liu2019darcy,chaparian2021sliding,fraggedakis2021first}.
 Indeed, at high Bingham numbers, a large portion of the fluid remains unyielded and the flow emerges in thin channels through the porous media due to the high yield stress of the fluid compared to the deriving stress imposed by the applied pressure gradient.

-Although changing the Weissenberg number at a fixed Bingham number does not have significant effect on the contour of velocity (see Fig.~\ref{fig:Vel_Wi_005t10}), this increase results in appearing velocity streaks in the open channels which is intuitive for more elastic fluids.
+Although changing the Weissenberg number at a fixed Bingham number does not have significant effect on the contour of velocity (see Fig.~\ref{fig:Vel_Wi_005t10}), this increase results in appearing high velocity regions in the open channels when the fluid passes through the gaps between the obstacles which is intuitive for more elastic fluids.
 This becomes clear by comparing the top and bottom rows where the yellow and the red contours appear in the middle of the open channels for high $Wi$ flows (please note that the same colour ranges are used for the top and bottom counterparts).

-To further analyse the effects of the Weissenberg and Bingham numbers on the flow features, Figs.~\ref{fig:Tra_PHI_10t30} and \ref{fig:N1_PHI_10t30} are plotted which display the contours of the trace of the stress tensor (i.e.~$\tau_{xx}+\tau_{yy}$) and the first normal stress difference (i.e.~$N_{1}=\tau_{xx}-\tau_{yy}$), respectively.
+To further analyse the effects of the Weissenberg and Bingham numbers on the flow features, Figs.~\ref{fig:Tra_PHI_10t30} and \ref{fig:N1_PHI_10t30} are plotted which display the contours of the trace of the conformation tensor (i.e.~$A_{xx}+A_{yy}$) and the normal stress difference (i.e.~$\tau_{xx}-\tau_{yy}$), respectively.